Molecular gas and dust properties in $z>7$ quasar hosts: Far-infrared SED models

 \section{Far-infrared SED models}

-In Fig.~\ref{fig:fir_sed}, we present the best-fit models of the far-IR SED of the five quasars at $z>7$ in our sample.
+In Fig.~\ref{fig:fir_sed} we present the best-fit models of the FIR SED of the five quasars at $z>7$ in our sample.
 The corresponding corner plots of the free parameters obtained with the Bayesian analysis of the MBB with the {\sc EOS-Dustfit} code are shown in Fig.~\ref{fig:corner_plots}.
-Details of the analysis are reported in section~\ref{sec:dustsed}.
+Details of the analysis are reported in Sect.~\ref{sec:dustsed}.

+In Fig.~\ref{fig:fir_sed_multi_par} we show the results of the modeling of the continuum emission when assuming different values for $\beta$ and $T_d$ for each of the five quasars.
+The baseline model (i.e., the one shown in Fig.~\ref{fig:fir_sed}) is represented with a solid black line in each panel, while observed fluxes and upper limits are black diamonds and triangles, respectively.
+The impact of the assumption of a different dust temperature is shown as the best-fit model obtained with a $T_d=70$ (40)~K, which is displayed with a red (orange) curve.
+In the case of J1243 and J0252, $\beta$ was left free to vary, while it is fixed to 1.6 for the remaining targets.

+For J0313, J0038, and J2356, we also evaluate the impact of the assumption of $\beta=2$ and $\beta=1.2$ with a blue and solid green line, respectively.
+For J1243 and J0252, the solid blue line represents the case of $\beta=1.6$ fixed.
+When we varied $\beta$, we left $T_d=55$~K fixed.
+Relative residuals are shown in the lower box of each panel, color-coded accordingly to the best-fit lines of the upper box.